MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 17,800      | 50,000           | 1,310          | 9%           | 17,800             |
 | 0           | 0                | 0              | 0            | 0                  |

-*Low Income Type rates for S2 Filing Status*
+Low Income Type rates for S2 Filing Status:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|